drewbolles/website/content/blog/google-analytics-and-lighthouse-how-to-keep-your-100.md

 <link rel="dns-prefetch" href="https://www.google-analytics.com" />
 ```

 And voila!
 Google Analytics is successfully loaded, and I still maintained my 100's.
 Want the screenshot?
-Well was deceptive and the image above is **after** GA was successfully added.
+You already got it!
+The image above is **after** GA was successfully added.